levxxvi/User-Documentation/docs/task2.md

 ## Changing the Server Profile Picture

-1. View the current server image by accessing the server settings.
+1. View the current Server image by accessing the "Server Settings".

     <figure>
         <img src="https://i.ibb.co/G9T5N40/image.png" alt="Step1">
     </figure>

-2. Click on the upload image button to select a new image to upload for the server profile picture.
+2. Click on the "Upload Image" button to select a new image to upload for the server profile picture.

-3. Click on save changes.
+3. Click on "Save Changes".
     <figure>
         <img src="https://i.ibb.co/sWW95Zk/image.png" alt="Step3">
     </figure>

-## Changing the server name
+## Changing the Server Name

-1. View the current server name by accessing the server settings.
+1. View the current server name by accessing the "Server Settings".

     !!! info "Refer to previous step"
         Refer to Step 1 of <i>Changing the Server Profile Picture</i>